-Zakat on gold should be calculated at 2.5% of the market value as Zakat Due Date.
+Zakat on gold should be calculated at 2.5% of the market value as on Zakat Due Date.
 Zakat is to be paid on silver in pure form or jewellery, utensils, decorative items and all household items including crockery, cutlery made of silver at 2.5% of the prevailing market rates.

 Zakat should be paid at 2.5% on all cash balance and bank balances in your savings bank account, current a/c or FD account on Zakat Due Date.

 Zakat is payable by you on loans you have given to your friends and relatives.
-If the your loan/advance is doubtful or bad, you may not calculate it as your wealth.
+If your loan/advance is doubtful or bad, you may not calculate it as your wealth.
 You can add it to your wealth on receipt of this loan/advance.

 If your intention of holding properties is to sell at a future date, or as an investment, then Zakat is payable on the Market Value of the property.
-Also, if your intention of holding properties changes in the current year, i.e. from self use to business then you need to pay Zakat on that Property Value.
+Also, if your intention of holding properties changes in the current year, i.e. from self-use to business then you need to pay Zakat on that Property Value.

-If you are a businessman, trader, merchant or industrialist, please undertake valuation of all your inventory - raw materials, finsihed goods on Zakat Due Date.
+If you are a businessman, trader, merchant or industrialist, please undertake valuation of all your inventory - raw materials, finished goods on Zakat Due Date.
 The stock of raw materials must be valued at its landed cost price and stock of finished goods should be valued at market sales price.
 If you have any bills receivable (sales given on credit) then you need to add the same towards calculations.

 There is no Zakat on factory buildings, plant & machinery, equipment, furniture and fixtures used in the business.
-However, zakat is applicable on products produced in the factory (i.e. finished goods value).
+However, Zakat is applicable on products produced in the factory (i.e. finished goods value).

 Zakat can be paid either by the firm or separately by each partner.
 If the firm is not paying, and the partner wants to calculate his share, he should take the amount standing to his capital and loan account as per the last balance sheet.
 Add his estimated share of profit till Zakat Due Date.